alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/take-control-of-assembly-numbering-during-a-tfs-build.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 With such a technique, we can immediately find the build label associated with each auto generated number.
-Now if you have problem with an assembly that have 4 as the build number, I immediately find in the file that it was build by â€œ **Standard build for CI\_20090820.21** â€ Here is how I call this task into TFSBuild.proj file
+Now if you have problem with an assembly that have 4 as the build number, I immediately find in the file that it was build by * **Standard build for CI\_20090820.21** * Here is how I call this task into TFSBuild.proj file

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <PropertyGroup>